 Neferka's elemental value is to carry the owner's consciousness to the present when wearing, touching, looking or using the pieces.
 Re-tuning our minds to 'here' and 'now', our experiences become significantly more attentive.

 Pieces are based on scientific, philosophical and spiritual inheritances of different cultures.
-With a different idea nesting in their souls, they share Neferka's core value of appreciation of the present.
+With a different idea nesting in their souls, they share Neferka's core value of appreciation of the present and seeing the poetry of the story that we are a part of.

 The concepts are materialized with unique craftsmanship skills, by representers of hundreds of years old Armenian jewelry making traditions in Grand Bazaar, Istanbul.